Fbalashov/ModuleEnforcer/README.md

     <img src="moduleEnforcer.png" alt="Module Enforcer Logo" width="150" height="150"/>
 </p>

-*Composition in Android is hard, this library is meant to make it a bit safer.
+*Composition is hard, this library is meant to make it a bit safer.
 "How?" you ask, by the glory of lint rules of course!*

 When you compose logic in a class, you have the expectation that developers will use it a certain way.